 - Healthcare Systems: healthcare costs, healthcare delivery systems, quality and safety, quality improvement, interprofessional collaboration, advocacy, law and reporting obligations, clinical informatics, chronic illness care, team-based care

-- Population Health: health determinants, health disparities, public health, prevention, culturally competent care, care of the underserved, active citizenship, global health, social justice
+- Population Health: structural health determinants, health disparities and inequities, public health, prevention, culturally competent care, care of the underserved, active citizenship, global health, social and health justice

 - The Patient Experience: advanced communication, shared decision making, impact of health on patient and family life, end-of-life care/palliative care, assessment and management of pain and of substance use disorders

-- Personal and Professional Development: wellness, resilience, professionalism, ethical practice, evidence-based medicine, self-regulated lifelong learning, inquiry/discovery, navigating uncertainty, professional identity formation, leadership, teaching, clinical skills, clinical reasoning.
+- Personal and Professional Development: wellness, resilience, professionalism, ethical practice, evidence-based medicine, self-regulated lifelong learning, inquiry/discovery, navigating uncertainty, professional identity formation, leadership, teaching, clinical skills, clinical reasoning, advocacy skills.

 The pre-clerkship phase of the Tufts’ curriculum (August of year one to January of year two) uses interactive lectures and other forms of active learning (flipped classrooms, small groups, team-based learning) to fully engage students in the educational process.
 There is a focus on case-based problem solving.
 Early clinical work allows students to apply classroom learning at the beside.
 A state-of-the-art clinical simulation and standardized patient program provides abundant opportunity for our students to further refine their clinical skills.